kubernetes/enhancements/keps/sig-node/4817-resource-claim-device-status/README.md

 This proposal enhances the `ResourceClaim.Status` by adding a new field `DeviceStatuses`.
-The new field allows drivers to report driver-specific device status data for each allocated devices in a resource claim.
+The new field allows drivers to report driver-specific device status data for each allocated device in a resource claim.
 Allowing the drivers to report the device statuses will improve both observability and troubleshooting as well as enabling new functionalities such as, for example, if the IPs of a network device are reported, network services.

-This extension also lays the foundation for a potential future standardization of specific type device data, such as, for example, networking devices information.
+This extension also establishes a standardization for specific type device data, such as, for example, networking devices information.

 ## Motivation